-As there are three rallies a year autumn, spring and summer, the weather tends to be quite different, with the autumn and spring rallies tending to be very cold especially in the evenings, therefore remember to bring plenty of warm clothes.
+As there are three rallies a year - autumn, spring and summer - the weather tends to be quite different; with the autumn and spring rallies tending to be very cold (especially in the evenings).
+Therefore, remember to bring plenty of warm clothes.
 There is a kit list which lists recommended equipment that you should bring with you.
-There could be over 200 students at rally so be prepared for a rowdy yet fun weekend.
+There could be over 200 students at rally so be prepared for a rowdy, yet fun, weekend.

-You need to book on to the rally in advance using the website.
-Booking opening will be announced through an email to all clubs and on the SSAGO and Chocolate Rally Facebook group.
+You need to book on to the rally in advance using the website (rally.ssago.org).
+Booking opening will be announced through an email to all clubs and on the SSAGO Facebook group and Discord.
 Some activities will book out quickly so if there is something you really want to do then it is advised you book on as soon as possible.

-When booking on you are required to give emergency contact information as well as your date of birth and any medical conditions.
+When booking on, you are required to give emergency contact information as well as your date of birth and any medical conditions.
 This is to ensure the rally team has all the necessary information in case of emergency.
 You will not be able to book onto rally if you leave any box unfilled on the booking page.
-You are also able to select your Saturday morning and afternoon activity when you book as well as notifying the rally team of any dietary requirements so you can be catered for at the event.
+You are also able to select your Saturday morning & afternoon activites when you book as well as notifying the rally team of any dietary requirements so you can be catered for at the event.

-There are many ways of getting to a rally, the main ways that are catered for are by minibus, car and train with the rally staff offering pick up from Birmingham International station.
+There are many ways of getting to a rally, the main ways that are catered for are by minibus, car and train with the rally staff offering pick up from Durham train station.
 It may also be an idea to contact other local clubs to you as they might be using their own transport and may have spare spaces for you.
 Contact details can be found in the ‘Club Directory’ on the SSAGO website, and there may also be a transport sharing page when booking.
 For more details on how to get to Viking Rally, visit our Getting to the raid page!

 Sign in and registration

-Arrive on site from 5pm and follow directions to sign in/registration.
+Arrive on site and follow directions to sign in/registration.
 Here you will check in.
 Be sure to tell the rally staff if any of the emergency or medical information has changed since you booked onto the event.
-It is usual that you will be given a small programme of events for the weekend at registration as well as picking your team for the Saturday morning activity.

-At 7pm in the evening supper will be served.
+At some point in the evening tea will be served.
 If you are early to arrive you may have to wait for this and if you are very late the catering team may have headed to bed.
-This is something warm but not a large meal (a jacket potato) so it is wise to have something a little more substantial before arriving.
+You can see what food we will be serving on our Menu page

 It will be necessary that you provide your own cutlery and crockery (as stated in the kit list) and wise to leave this near the top of your bag in case you eat before pitching your tent.